krassowski/nbpipeline/README.md

 sudo apt-get install graphviz libgraphviz-dev graphviz-dev
 ```

-#### Developement install
+#### Development install

-To install the latest developement version you may use:
+To install the latest development version you may use:

 ```bash
 git clone https://github.com/krassowski/nbpipeline